 Set up secrets detection.

-Enable GitHub’s secret scanning or run GitLeaks on your repo.
+Then, enable GitHub’s secret scanning or run GitLeaks on your repo.
 Leaked keys are one of the easiest things for attackers to exploit, yet one of the simplest to prevent.

 5